maheshrayavelluri98/maheshrayavelluri98/README.md

-- 👋 Hi, I’m @maheshrayavelluri98
+👋 Hi, I’m @maheshrayavelluri98
-- 👀 I’m interested in ...
-App development and web Development
-- 🌱 I’m currently learning ... frame works like next.js and angualr.js
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... my email : maheshrayavelluri1717@gmail.com
+👀 Passionate about App Development and Web Development 🌱 Currently diving into frameworks like Next.js and Angular.js 💞️ Excited to collaborate on innovative projects and open-source contributions 📫 Reach me at: maheshrayavelluri1717@gmail.com
-- ⚡ Fun fact:  I traded balance sheets for code sheets!
-From crunching numbers to crafting algorithms, my journey from commerce to coding has been an exciting adventure in blending logic with creativity.
-Let's connect and create something innovative!
+⚡ Fun fact: I transitioned from a commerce background to programming!
+Swapping balance sheets for code sheets, I've enjoyed every step of the journey, blending analytical skills with creative coding.
+Let's build something amazing together!

 <!---
 maheshrayavelluri98/maheshrayavelluri98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.